A Critical Connectivity Radius for Segmenting Randomly-Generated, High Dimensional Data Points: Introduction and Related Works

-To make the assumption of uniformity of the ordered set of points and to perform clustering therein, it is first noted that the Beta distribution is the probability distribution of an order statistic of normally distributed random variables $\cite{Mameli}$.
-The Beta distribution shape parameters are then defined to be, $\alpha = 1 = \beta$, since the data points are injectively generated into exactly $1$ structure of the uniformly partitioned, $2$-dimensional, bounded region.
-Hence, the ordering of the sample can be assumed to be approximately uniform.
+To make the assumption of uniformity of the ordered set of points and to perform segmenting therein, it is first noted that the Beta distribution is the probability distribution of an order statistic applied to observations from normally distributed random variables $\cite{Mameli}$.
+The Beta distribution shape parameters are then defined to be $\alpha = 1 = \beta$ since we will want to estimate a lower bound on the expected number of segmented regions $K$ obtained from the $n$ outputs generated by a point process.
+A threshold is estimated from $K$ and $n$ to define the size of partitions applied to $\mathcal{B} \subset \mathbb{R}^{2}$, where an a'priori estimate of $K$ is formalized mathematically.
+Then, each data point is injectively generated into exactly $1$ structure of the partition of $\mathcal{B}$, with the $n$ samples uniformly distributed among $K$ disjoint, segmented regions.
+Hence, uniformity of samples from the point process will be mathematically formalized.

+Without loss of generality, the bounded region can be assumed to be of unit area, centered at the origin.
+From $\cite{Grimmett,Grimmett2,Kesten}$, the shape of individual structures in the partition allows for the calculation of $K$ as a function of $n$ and a constant that depends on the shape of the individual structures.

 Finally, with the defined partition, it is shown that under certain conditions, no approximation of probabilities in the continuum is required to prove the existence of a path of any order, as in $\cite{Meester}$.
-Instead, the probability of a long range path in the continuum is equivalent to the probability of a long range path, over the same set of points, in the presence of the defined posterior partition when the maximum radial distance between connected points falls within a certain bounded interval.
-On this bounded interval, the probability of the existence of a long range path rises sharply when points connect at distances within the bounded interval.
+Instead, the probability of a long range path in the continuum is equivalent to the probability of a long range path in the presence of the defined posterior partition, when the threshold defines the size of structures.
+On a bounded interval containing the threshold, the probability of the existence of a long range path of connected points rises sharply.
 Lastly, the probability measure in question is found to be a unique random cluster measure which realizes a set of conditional probability measures.
-As such, the node process samples from the collection of conditional probability measures to form classes, when points connect at a distance less than or equal to the critical length.
+As such, the point process samples from the collection of conditional probability measures to form clusters, when points connect at a distance less than or equal to the threshold.